Assault & Battery

 • Trial process & potential outcomes – If your case goes to trial, the prosecution must prove your guilt beyond a reasonable doubt.
 A conviction could result in jail time, probation, or other penalties, while an acquittal means you are cleared of charges.

-If you’re facing assault or battery charges, you likely have many questions.
-Below are some common concerns we hear from clients:
+If you’re facing assault, battery, or aggravated assault charges, you likely have many questions.
+Here are some common concerns addressed by our defense attorneys serving Columbus and Muscogee County clients:

-Can I be charged with assault if I never physically touched someone?
+Can I be charged with assault if I never physically touched someone in Georgia?

-• Self-defense is when you use reasonable force to protect yourself from immediate harm.
-If you were acting to prevent injury to yourself or someone else, this could be a valid legal defense.
+Self-defense means using reasonable force to protect yourself from immediate harm.
+If you were attempting to prevent injury to yourself or others, a Columbus battery attorney can help you assert this defense in court.

-What happens if the alleged victim doesn’t want to press charges?
+What happens if the alleged victim in my Columbus battery case does not want to press charges?

-Will an assault charge stay on my record forever?
+Will an assault charge stay on my record forever in Georgia?

 What should I do if the police want to question me?

-Can I be charged with aggravated assault if I was defending my home?
+Can I be charged with aggravated assault if I was defending my home under Georgia law?

-How long does an assault case take to resolve?
+How long does an assault case take to resolve in Muscogee County?

-• The timeline varies based on the complexity of the case.
-Some cases are settled quickly through plea deals, while others may take months if they go to trial.
+The timeline varies according to the case’s complexity and the court’s schedule.
+Some cases may resolve quickly with a plea deal, while others may take several months, particularly if they proceed to trial.

-The consequences of an assault or battery conviction are serious and may include fines, incarceration, and loss of employment or professional licenses.
-Having an experienced assault & battery Lawyer in Columbus defense attorney on your side can make all the difference.
+The consequences of an assault or battery conviction are serious—including fines, incarceration, and the potential loss of employment or professional licenses.
+Having an experienced assault attorney in Columbus on your side can make all the difference.

 An assault conviction can have serious consequences on your life.
 Take action now—contact us at (706) 622-6255 to speak with an experienced defense attorney and explore your legal options.